beerda/nuggets/README.md

   number of levels;
 - factors have to be transformed to dummy logical columns.

+Both operations can be done with the help of the `partition()` function.
+The `partition()` function requires the dataset as its first argument and a *tidyselect* selection expression to select the columns to be transformed.
+Factors and logical columns are transformed to dummy logical columns.

-Numeric columns can be transformed to factors with the `cut()` function from the `base` package.
-The `cut()` function divides the range of the data into intervals and codes the values into a factor with the level names corresponding to the intervals.
+For numeric columns, the `partition()` function requires the `.method` argument to specify the method of partitioning.
+The `"crisp"` method divides the range of values of the selected columns into intervals specified by the `.breaks` argument and codes the values into dummy logical columns.
+The `.breaks` argument is a numeric vector that specifies the border values of the intervals.

 For example, consider the `CO2` dataset from the `datasets` package: